Darasing Khurana: Career

 Khurana has walked for several fashion shows as a show stopper and as a closing model, including Royal Fables. he also walked as a show stopper along with former Miss Universe Lara Dutta Bhupati at the page3 Awards.

 Khurana is the Brand Ambassador of DATRI, an India-based blood stem cell donors registry. and Goodwill Ambassador of Kunwar Global School.
-He is also associated with the social cause ‘Daughters are precious’ in Rajasthan.

 He is the founder of Pause.Breath.Talk Foundation, an initiative to help those suffering from mental health problems.

-Khurana is a part of UNICEF initiative and was invited to speak on the impact of climate change on children’s lives in an event held in November 2020.
+Khurana is a part of UNICEF initiative and was invited to speak on the impact of climate change on children's lives in an event held in November 2020.